Dr Anya Ahmed

 Examining renal Social Work: service models, patient outcome measures, and impact of the social work role, to inform BKPA strategy and future grant allocation.
 Applicants: P Ormandy, A. Ahmed (Joint PI, UoS).
 Jan 2017 –Sept 2018.
 Funding: £111,256.
 HEIF Funding with British Kidney Patients Association (BKPA) (January 2017- July 2018)

 Qualifications and Memberships

-Ahmed, A., Ackers, L. and Ackers-Johnson, J. (forthcoming) Undergraduate learning and impacts during electives in low income countries: First do no harm?
-London, Palgrave
+Ahmed, A., Ackers, L.,.
+Ackers-Johnson, J. (forthcoming).
+Undergraduate learning and impacts during electives in low income countries: First do no harm?
+London, Palgrave.